It’s almost always good to have a plan.

 “Well, the police have just arrived and found a man in a car near your address.
 He had injuries to his hands and his abdomen.
 The police should be at your house in a minute or so.”

 “Don’t hang up, Jeremy!” she shouted.
 “Put the phone on the table.
-When he comes in tell the policeman that the dispatcher is on the line,” she said.
+When he comes in, tell the policeman that the police department dispatcher is on the line,” she said.

 “Yes, I’m alright, I’m not injured, and I’m here by myself.
 Except for the dispatcher, Karen.
 She’s still on my cellphone, there on the dining room table.”

-Officer Silva picked up Jeremy’s cellphone and spoke to the dispatcher for a few seconds, then ended the call and handed Jeremy his phone.
+Because of the blood, Officer Silva left Jeremy’s cellphone on the table and spoke to the dispatcher for a few seconds.

 “Did you get Leo?”
 Jeremy asked.